Parsl/parsl/docs/userguide/glossary.rst

 **Elasticity:**
 -----------------

-Elasticity means being able to stretch or shrink.
-In Parsl, it means that you can easily add or remove blocks of computers as needed.
-This is useful if your workload changes – you can use more computers when you have a lot of work to do and fewer computers when you don't.
+Elasticity refers to the ability to scale resources up or down as needed.
+In Parsl, it allows you to add or remove blocks of computational resources based on workload demands.

 .. _executionproviderglossary:

 **Execution Provider:**
 --------------------------

-An execution provider is like a bridge between Parsl and the computers you want to use.
-It's the part that knows how to talk to different types of computers, like your laptop, a cluster, or a cloud service.
+An execution provider acts as a bridge between Parsl and the resources you want to use, such as your laptop, a cluster, or a cloud service.
+It handles communication with these resources to execute tasks.

 .. _executorglossary:

 **Executor:**
 ----------------

-An executor is like a manager for your apps.
-It's the part that decides which app should run on which computer and when.
+An executor is a manager that determines which app runs on which resource and when.
+It directs the flow of apps to ensure efficient task execution.
 It's like a traffic controller, directing the flow of apps to make sure they all get where they need to go.

 .. _futureglossary: